zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 Features and Benefits
 ------------------------

-* Uses a simple command to build entire Openstack/Neutron environment
+* Uses a simple commands to build/destroy entire Openstack-Neutron environment
 * Builds the entire stack from a bare VM
 * Setups identical networks on each node so that QA comparison is uniform
 * Takes care of nearly all networking parameters